 DAP205 Computer Science I provides an introduction to problem-solving and computer programming using C language.
 Subjects for this course include functions, recursion, arrays, strings, pointers, records, and files.
 Programming techniques covered by this course include modularity, abstraction, top-down design, specifications, documentation, debugging, and testing.
 Students must know the basics of a modern high-level language such as C or Pascal (expressions, basic data types, arrays, and control structures) prior to enrolling in this course.
-3 credits

-Pre-requisites: DAP106, DAP109 or consent of instructor.
+This course may be used as a programming elective.
+3 credits Pre-requisites: DAP106, DAP109 or consent of instructor.

 DAP215 Computer Science II continues the development of programming and problem-solving skills using the C++ language, focusing on vectors of strings, functions, classes, aggregation, overload operators, dynamic memory, inheritance, polymorphism, and exceptions.
 Students will also examine Abstract Data Types (ADTs), encapsulation and information hiding, inheritance and polymorphism, and templates.
 Improved programming techniques, including adherence to programming standards, are also an important part of this course.
+This course may be used as a programming elective.
 4 credits Pre-requisites: DAP205, MAT201 or consent of instructor.

 DAP219 Computer Animation II is an in-depth seminar on anatomy, proportions, and movement that can be used by any multimedia program user.
-The second half gives 3D Studio MAX users a better understanding of two new plugins, Character Studio and Bones ProMax.
-3 credits Pre-requisite: DAP119.
+The second half gives 3D Studio MAX users a better understanding of two new plug-ins, Character Studio and Bones ProMax.
+3 credits